orleym2007/orley-s-blackjackgame/README.md

 # orley-s-blackjackgame
-compile using clang or gcc
+Use a Ccompiler such as clang or gcc